HOW DO WE DIFFER FROM TRUECAR, EDMUNDS, KELLEY

 To read the full USA TODAY 'Don't Trust That Invoice Price' write-up on that meeting (in which I was dubbed a "peppery contrarian"), click here.
 All those executives left the meeting with that exhibit, praying that you'd never see it.
 I was not their favorite participant.
 I asked the Consumer Reports person, "Who's been running your New Car Price Service for the past 20 years, Rip Van Winkle?"
 He was not amused.

-The inside story of the discovery of that game-changing truth is told in my book, "Letting The Cat Out Of The Bag — How The Auto Industry 'Redesigned' The Dealer invoice Price When The Internet Arrived," available at Amazon.
+The inside story of the discovery of that game-changing truth is told in my book, "Letting The Cat Out Of The Bag: How The Auto Industry 'Redesigned' The Dealer invoice Price When The Internet Arrived," available in paperback and Kindle format at Amazon.
 To read the back cover copy, Preface, Table of Contents and the first four chapters, click here.

 THESE ARE THE STONE-COLD FACTS ABOUT THE NEW-CAR BUSINESS